This article is a quick tour of the main sections of the Page Inspector's user interface.

 - Animations view

-The Rules view lists all the rules that apply to the selected element, ordered from most-specific to least-specific:
+The Rules view lists all the rules that apply to the selected element, ordered from most-specific to least-specific.
+See above.

 See Examine and edit CSS for more details.

-To learn more about the box model view, see Examine and edit the box model.
-Note that before Firefox 50, the box model view did not appear in the "Computed view" tab, but had its own tab.
+To learn more about the Layout view, see Examine and edit the box model.
+Note that before Firefox 50, the box model view did not appear in the "Layout view" tab, but had its own tab.

 To learn more about the CSS declarations listed in this view, see Examine computed CSS.